sdhutchins/gbs-guide/docs/birmingham.md

 #### Restaurants

-- [**El Barrio**](https://www.elbarriobirmingham.com/): A vibrant Mexican restaurant known for its fresh, modern take on traditional Mexican fare.
 - [**Bottega**](https://www.bottegarestaurant.com/): An upscale Italian restaurant offering a mix of classic and contemporary dishes.
 - [**The Essential**](https://www.essentialbham.com/): A chic spot for brunch, with an emphasis on fresh, local ingredients.
 - [**Makarios Kabob and Grill**](https://makarioskabobandgrill.com/): Serving up Middle Eastern cuisine, Makarios is a long-standing favorite for fresh kabobs, shawarma, and falafel.
 - [**Falafel Cafe**](https://falafelcafebham.com/): A go-to spot for Mediterranean dishes, Falafel Cafe offers authentic falafel, hummus, and gyro plates in a relaxed setting.
-- [**Surin West**](http://www.surinbirmingham.com/): A popular spot for Thai cuisine, Surin West has been a Birmingham favorite for years, known for its fresh sushi and flavorful curries.
 - [**The Pancake House**](https://www.originalpancakehouse.com/): Located in Homewood & Five Points, The Original Pancake House has been serving classic breakfast dishes for decades, known for its large portions and family-friendly atmosphere.
 - [**Hero Doughnuts & Buns**](https://www.herodoughnutsandbuns.com/): Originally a pop-up, Hero Doughnuts now has several locations, offering fresh-made doughnuts and savory buns in a casual setting.
-- [**Bawarchi Indian Cuisine**](https://bawarchial.com/): A popular spot for Indian food, Bawarchi offers a wide range of traditional dishes, from biryanis to curries, in a cozy, welcoming space.
+- [**Bawarchi Indian Cuisine**](https://bawarchibirmingham.com/): A popular spot for Indian food, Bawarchi offers a wide range of traditional dishes, from biryanis to curries, in a cozy, welcoming space.
 - [**Great Wall Chinese Restaurant**](https://www.greatwallbirmingham.com/): A long-standing favorite for Chinese cuisine, Great Wall offers a variety of dishes, from General Tso's chicken to lo mein, in a casual setting.
-- [**Taziki's Mediterranean Cafe**](https://www.tazikiscafe.com/): A fast-casual chain with a location in Birmingham, Taziki's offers fresh Mediterranean dishes like gyros, salads, and hummus plates.
 - [**Jim 'N Nick's Bar-B-Q**](https://www.jimnnicks.com/): A Southern barbecue chain with a location in Birmingham, Jim 'N Nick's is known for its slow-smoked meats, homemade sides, and sweet tea.
 - [**Big Bad Breakfast**](https://www.bigbadbreakfast.com/): A beloved breakfast/brunch spot offering hearty Southern-inspired dishes, from biscuits and gravy to classic omelets and pancakes.